 Head Veterinary Nurse (maternity cover)

 Mel qualified as a Registered Veterinary Nurse in 2015.
 She is a clinical coach, which means she is a mentor for student nurses.
-She is responsible for making sure that they is competent in the practical skills of nursing and supports them the whole way through to their practical exams.
+She is responsible for making sure that they are competent in the practical skills of nursing and supports them the whole way through to their practical exams.

 Student Veterinary Nurse